Learning Soft Constraints From Constrained Expert Demonstrations: Experiments

-\textbf{Lowest NAD.} Similarly, we find a strong resemblance between the accruals recovered by our method and the expert, as can be seen by our low NAD scores.
-As expected, our accruals are pretty similar to the expert accruals, which is due to the fact that we are able to learn the true constraint function to a better degree than other methods.
-GAIL-Constraint accruals are similar to the expert accruals except for CartPole-Mid environment, where it is also unable to learn the correct constraint function.
+\textbf{Similarity of learned policy to expert policy.} We find a strong resemblance between the accruals recovered by our method and the expert, as can be seen by our low NAD scores (Table \ref{table:nad}).
+In these scores, there is some variability (e.g., in Cartpole (MR) and Gridworld (B) environments) which is expected, since the policies are stochastic.
+For baselines, GAIL-Constraint accruals are similar to the expert accruals except for CartPole (Mid) environment, where it is also unable to learn the correct constraint function.
 Overall, this indicates that GAIL is able to correctly imitate the constrained expert across most environments, as one would expect.
 On the other hand, ICRL accruals are even worse than GAIL, indicating that it is unable to satisfactorily imitate the constrained expert, even on the environments for which it is able to generate a somewhat satisfactory constraint function.
-Again, this may indicate that we need more careful hyperparameter tuning, unlike our method, where we only tuned $\beta$.
-For the interested reader, we provide plots of the accruals for the 4 environments (averaged across 5 seeds) in the appendix.
+Training plots are provided in Appendix \ref{appendix-plots}.